Confused a bit about what exactly capacitors or inductors do in a speaker crossover? You’ve come to the right place!

 Film capacitors are also offered in high voltage types which are great for vacuum tube audio designs.
 They’re also a good upgrade for cheaper electrolytic capacitors if you’re handy with a soldering iron.

 Ceramic capacitors aren’t normally used in crossovers because their capacitance values are usually quite small (in the picoFarad range, for example) while we often need microFarad range values for speakers.

 They’re used for other purposes typically, such as a bypass capacitor in a power supply to control electrical signal noise or in an active crossover.

 A crossover uses a capacitor, inductor, or both to limit the frequency range of audio sent to one or more speakers.
 This is extremely useful for preventing bass frequencies from reaching a tweeter or harsh-sounding midrange and treble from reaching a subwoofer.

 The crossover point is often recommended by the loudspeaker manufacturer or picked as a good compromise between the limits of the frequency response of each speaker used.
-The filter frequency (also called the corner frequency or Fc at times) is directly affected by the speaker impedance.
+The filter frequency (also called “the corner frequency” or “Fc” at times) is directly related to the speaker impedance.

 Crossover slopes explained

 When we talk about the “order” of a crossover network, we’re referring to the number of stages (sections).
 This affects how effectively the slope – the audio filtering ability – is.

 A 1st order design uses a single inductor or capacitor while 2 make up a 2nd order, three a 3rd order, and so on.
 Each stage (order) has a -6dB per octave slope with -12dB/octave being one of the most commonly used both for speaker or amplifier crossovers.